saiaravind19/TechNerd/docs/source/px4Sim/Background.rst

    - ``Offboard`` Obeys position, velocity, or attitude setpoints provided via MAVLink or ROS 2.

 For more information about the modes, refer to the `PX4 documentation <https://docs.px4.io/main/en/flight_modes_mc/>`_.
-One can alse refer `mavros_msgs/State <https://docs.ros.org/en/noetic/api/mavros_msgs/html/msg/State.html>`_  msg for the all the pissible modes.

 Important Services
 ------------------------------